Ravensborn/korek-countries-task/README.md

 - That's it.

 ## Note
-- If you're willing to run the project on a non-root path like `https://localhost/myprojects/this-project` or `https://project.test/this-project`, please make sure to make necessary changes to livewire config, as described <a href="https://laravel-livewire.com/docs/2.x/installation#configuring-the-asset-base-url">here</a>.
+- If you're willing to run the project on a non-root path like `https://localhost/myprojects/this-project` or `https://project.test/this-project`, please make sure to make necessary changes to livewire config, as described [here](https://laravel-livewire.com/docs/2.x/installation#configuring-the-asset-base-url).

 ## Demo
- - The application is also live at <a href="demo.rozhapp.com">demo.rozhapp.com</a>.
+ - The application is also live at [demo.rozhapp.com](https://demo.rozhapp.com).